szpajder/dumpvdl2/README.md

         ./dumpvdl2 --rtlsdr 0 --gain 40 --correction 42

+Device ID numbers are not persistent - they depend on the USB device order and the sequence which they were plugged in.
+You may specify the device by its serial number to get deterministic
+behavior:

+        ./dumpvdl2 --rtlsdr 771111153 --gain 40 --correction 42

+Use `rtl_test` utility to get serial numbers of your devices. `dumpvdl2` will print them to the screen on startup as well.

 If you want to listen to a different VDL2 channel, just give its frequency as a last parameter:

         ./dumpvdl2 --rtlsdr 0 --gain 40 --correction 42 136725000